TechWorkRamblings

 We simply have no business trading money for cycle time if we do not know the economic value of cycle time.

-Cost of delay is the measure that returns the most value while building an economic framework for a project.
+202402251224 Delays are ubiquitous, so the cost of delay is the measure that returns the most value while building an economic framework for a project.
 It will lead to our ability to quantify other important variables such as the cost of queues, batch sizes, and variability.1

 How to quantify it? #wip #thread (should be answered later in the book)

-Migrations are the only solution to tech debt
+• Migrations are the only solution to tech debt

 2022-05-11 13:10